 Whether a new build or a renovation, choosing the right heating system is a big decision and one that needs careful consideration.
 Energy usage and obviously heating costs will be affected by the decision that you make.

-Underfloor heating, combined with liquid flow screed, is the single most cost effective and efficient way of heating any living space.
+Underfloor heating, combined with liquid flowing screed, is the single most cost effective and efficient way of heating any living space.
 That being said, what kind of underfloor heating system is going to be right for you and your home?

 Water and electric underfloor heating